Accessing Memory settings

 Complete reset

-Completely clear all Memory data:1
+Completely clear all Memory data:Exporting Memory data

 Export your Memory data for backup, review, or portability:Export formats